+40.735.525.710 reservations@travelmaker.ro

-Did you know Prince Charles and Vlad The Impaler – the Wallachia’s ruler who inspired Bram Stoker’s Dracula – are actually related?
+Were you aware that Prince Charles and Vlad The Impaler – the leader of Wallachia who sparked Bram Stoker’s Dracula idea – share a bloodline?

 Transylvania – The Land of Myths, Legends, and Dracula